saifkheraj/ResearchandDevelopment/VISTA/notebooks/Phase1/SelfDriving/DrivingEnvironment_and_Tasks/README.md

 # 🚘 Introduction to Self-Driving Cars - Module 1

-Welcome to the first module of the *Introduction to Self-Driving Cars* course.
-This module gives a foundational overview of the main components required to design and build a self-driving car, including core terminology, the driving task, and the taxonomy of autonomy levels.
+We will talk about foundational overview of the main components required to design and build a self-driving car, including core terminology, the driving task, and the taxonomy of autonomy levels.

 ---